samko5sam/miria/README.md

     -   Create a new database: `CREATE DATABASE miria_db;`
     -   Run the database migrations to create the tables:
         ```sh
-        # Make sure you are in the server directory with venv activated
+        # Make sure you are in the backend directory with venv activated
+        # Set the FLASK_APP environment variable
+        $ENV:FLASK_APP="wsgi.py" # For Windows PowerShell
+        # export FLASK_APP=wsgi.py # For Linux/macOS bash

         flask db upgrade
         ```